This recipe is adapted from Kelly Coyne & Erik Knutzen's Making It (2010, Rodale).

 Vollkornbrot is a very dense bread popular in Norther Europe.
 It is incredibly versatile, very hearty and realy, REALLY DELICIOUS!

-Bakers percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
-Flour from the Starter is not counted.
-Note: This recipe was uploaded in ounces and has been automatically converted to other measures, let us know of any corrections.
+Percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
+Flour from the starter is not counted.
+This recipe was originally in oz and has been converted to other measures.

 * note on flour: ANYTHING works.
 You can use any combination of sorghum, chick pea, amaranth, millet, teff, buckwheat and the like.
 Or, for glutenovores, whole wheat and/or rye.
 I would use at least some flour that your starter is used to, however.